Jony321/ansible_prometheus_smartctl_exporter/README.md

 ## AndrewGodGivens /ansible_prometheus_ipmi_exporter
 ============

-An Ansible role which installs and configures Prometheus ipmi_exporter on Linux
+An Ansible role which installs and configures Prometheus smartctl_exporter on Linux

 ============